alopez/alopez.github.com/join.md

 crucial that we have mutual research interests.

 I do not take self-funded PhD students who pay out of their own pockets.
-This would be unethical on at least two counts: (1) it gives unequal access to students with means; and (2) the university benefits from the labor of PhD students through their publications and other activities, and you should be paid for this.
+This would be unethical on at least two counts: (1) it gives unequal access; and (2) the university benefits from the labor of PhD students through their research and publications, and PhD students should be paid for this.

-Practically, this means that we can only offer admission to you unless we are able to find funding for you, or if you are able to source your own fellowship.
-I am aware that this means that I will be unable to work with many good applicants, but I will not make exceptions.
+Practically, this means that we only offer admission to students we can fund, or who are able to obtain a fellowship.
+I am acutely aware that this means that I can't work with many good applicants, but I will not make exceptions.

 ## Current students in Edinburgh